 There is a stigma around mental health issues that makes it hard to approach, people understand this but continue to approach it from the outside when the struggle is really on the inside.
 It’s hard to self-diagnose mental health, like depression or ADHD, when your own brain is the standard, you know nothing else to compare it too.
 When you have lived your whole life a certain way, what is to say that that isn’t the way it is supposed to be.
 Refusing to acknowledge or be made aware of conditions for what they really are, can lead to other physical health problems’ crime, incarceration, homelessness, addictions, job stability issues and suicide.
 These consequences are very real and occur too often to continually be ignored.

 If we break a bone in our body, we seek immediate care.
-If we suffer from any in-explainable pain, we seek medical attention.
+If we suffer from any inexplainable pain, we seek medical attention.
 If we were then diagnosed with a health issue, we would then take medication that our doctor prescribed to us to fix the pain.
 This is because we care about our overall health, and in order for us to sustain and maintain and comfortable long life we have to do all that we can to look after ourselves, and prevent anything from occurring that interferes with this.
 The inner pain you feel is as real and important as any cut, blooded wound or broken bone.
 It’s okay for you to ask for help.
 You owe it to yourself, you deserve the ability to be able to live up to your full potential and achieve success and happiness.

 Life can be hard, it can be lonely.
 So often people don’t talk about that enough, they think it’s all in their heads, and that every feeling they go through they must be the only ones experiencing it.
 Too often I come across people not wanting to share the honesty in their emotions, thoughts, feelings, because they fear what others will think, the judgement and scrutiny that they will receive once they have shared.
-So instead, they bottle all of their feelings, keeping them safe and hidden below the surface.
+So instead, they bottle all of the feelings up, keeping them safe and hidden below the surface.
 Burying them as deep as they possibly can, so once again they can face the world with a big brave smile.
 I promise you, that if you stop trying to hide everything, things really do get better.

 Too much of life happens at surface level, we live In shallow waters, where things are easy and topical.
-Everyone wants their life to be shiny and perfect, yet too many of us do not feel so.
+Everyone wants their life to be shiny and perfect.
+Yet too many of us do not feel so.
 We continue to hide behind snapchat filters, and surface level messages.
 We need deeper conversations, we need to talk about how we are actually feeling, and we need to make the most out of life.
 We need to talk about our fears, and our anxieties, just as much as we talk about all of our success, hopes and dreams.
-But most importantly we need to feel like someone else out there understands us and that we are not alone in this #Weneedtotalkmore.
+But most importantly we need to feel like someone else out there understands us and that we are not alone in this.

 If you are struggling, I want you to know that it’s okay to stop hiding your pain, that there is comfort out there.
 That even on your darkest days you are supported, and you are loved.